Confessions of a Cholera Girl

 (17:50 – 17:59)

 8,000 people died in that one.
 Right, yeah.
-So, the official numbers would be 8,000, but I have seen numbers that were close to 12,000.
+So the official numbers would be 8,000, but I’ve seen numbers that were close to 12,000.

 (17:59 – 18:04)